T22C:

 Xiang Gao1, Kelin Wang2, Ikuko Wada3 and Jiangheng He2, (1)Institute of Oceanology, Chinese Academy of Sciences, Key Laboratory of Marine Geology and Environment, Qingdao, China, (2)Pacific Geoscience Centre, Geological Survey of Canada, Sidney, BC, Canada, (3)University of Minnesota Twin Cities, Earth and Environmental Sciences, Minneapolis, United States

-Deepa Mele Veedu, Nanyang Technological University, Singapore, Singapore; Earth Observatory of Singapore, Nanyang Technological University, Singapore, Singapore and Sylvain Barbot, University of Southern California, Department of Earth Sciences, Los Angeles, United States
+Deepa Mele Veedu, Nanyang Technological University, Singapore, Singapore; Earth Observatory of Singapore, Nanyang Technological University, Singapore, Singapore and Sylvain Barbot, University of Southern California, Department of Earth Sciences, Los Angeles, CA, United States

 Kenneth C Creager, University of Washington, Earth and Space Sciences, Seattle, WA, United States and Kazushige Obara, The University of Tokyo, Earthquake Research Institute, Tokyo, Japan